jelenazakic/Uber-Data-September-2014/README.md

 - Filter by date and base
 - Visualizations for:
+  - Top 5 Busiest Hours Per Base
   - Pickups by hour
   - Pickups by base
   - Heatmap (base vs. hour)
-  - Interactive New York City Map** with pickup points
+  - Interactive New York City Map with pickup points
-  - Top 5 Busiest Hours Per Base
   - Pickup Density Heatmap

 The app includes an interactive map showing all pickup points across NYC for the selected time period.
 This gives a quick overview of activity hotspots and trends.